Dionysius, Metropolitan of Kiev: Life

+Veneration

 The Russian Orthodox Church used to celebrate his feast day on 19 July, but subsequently this tradition died down.
-He is now commemorated on 15 October of the traditional Julian Calendar (28 October on the modern Gregorian Calendar), where he is listed as "Metropolitan of Suzdal", since he was never able to take possession of his Metropolitan See.
+He is now commemorated on 15 October according to the traditional Julian calendar (28 October in the modern Gregorian calendar), where he is listed as "Metropolitan of Suzdal", since he was never able to take possession of his metropolitan see.